 - Low hours in the game they're trading for, with an unusually deep knowledge of the items and economy for that game.
 Ask yourself why someone who doesn't even own CS:GO, or who has less than 50 hours, is so interested in your knife.
 Does this level of high value trading seem logical for a newbie to understand?

-- Look at the number of paid games in the account.
-Scammers love to boost their Steam level to look more legit.
-A single stolen knife will often more than cover the cost of leveling a profile to 100, but adding a bunch of games requires a more substantial investment, and you can see for yourself whether the games they do have are AAA titles like Elder Scrolls, or a bunch of cheap Indie games costing less than $1 each.
-An account with over 100 games is less likely to scam you than one with less than 10, but the key here is determining how invested they are in their account.
+- Look for expensive AAA titles in the game's library.
+Scammers love to boost their Steam level to look more legit, and sometimes do the same with bogus games from the Steam store to appear more invested.
+A single stolen knife will often more than cover the cost of leveling a profile to 100, but adding valuable games would require a more substantial investment, and you can generally see for yourself whether the games they do have are AAA titles like Elder Scrolls, or a bunch of cheap Indie games costing less than $1 each.
+An account with over 100 premium games is less likely to scam you than one with less than 10, but the key here is determining how invested they are in their account.
 Does it look like something a scammer would be tempted to throw away if it means running with your items, or does the account appear to be worth more than what they'd steal?
 Useful link for assessing their account's worth: https://steamdb.info/calculator/

 - Quickselling newly obtained items, maybe just a couple days old in their backpack according to item trackers.
 If the deal sounds too good to be true, it probably is, even if everything is in the trade window.
 Ask yourself why they're in such a hurry to trade this; usually scammers try to quicksell items as quickly as they can before the imminent trade ban, and since the items were stolen anyway they aren't really "losing profit".